 See for yourself.

-So, it turns out the best “off the shelf” caulk for not cracking with other paints is Brewers Ultimate, Followed 2nd by Fat Hog standard, however that one did discolour.
+So, it turns out the best “off-the-shelf” caulk for not cracking with other paints is Brewers Ultimate, Followed second by Fat Hog Standard; however, that one did discolour.

-The best paint was Albany which only very slightly cracked on some caulks.
+The best paint was Albany, which only very slightly cracked on some caulks.
 I found that caulks that discoloured, did so with every paint.
-One thing to note, the caulk lines were thick and smoothed out on a flat board, rather than an internal corner.
-So, this test may of exaggerated the pull on the paint when contracting due to bigger surface tension.
-Meaning the ones that “slightly cracked” you may get away with on a small bead.
+One thing to note: the caulk lines were thick and smoothed out on a flat board, rather than an internal corner.
+So, this test may have exaggerated the pull on the paint when contracting due to bigger surface tension.
+Meaning the ones that “slightly cracked”, you may get away with on a small bead.
 I have done a video below to show you the results.

 Outstanding 👌